Posted in Communication, Community Service

 After a great deal of collaborative work with researchers, we could finally trace the origin of the Delphic Fraternity to the Delphic Society founded on October 13, 1871, at SUNY Geneseo.
 This is the official founding date of the Delphic Fraternity, also known today as Delphic of Gamma Sigma Tau Fraternity.

 Research shows the fraternity was founded as a college literary society, which was a local student organization.
 However, historical notes stated the genesis of the literary society at Geneseo stemmed from elsewhere.
-Fraternity history notes of prior literary societal connections yet did not outright mention any names of actual associations or the specific locations of these other societies.
+Fraternity history notes prior literary societal connections yet does not outright mention any names of actual associations or the specific locations of these other societies.

 Though the Delphic Society was founded in 1871 at the Geneseo State Normal School (today SUNY Geneseo,) the college literary society later became known as the Delphic Fraternity once it began affiliating with other literary societies in the state of New York and Pennsylvania.

 In the 1950s, the Delphic Fraternity at the College at New Paltz (today SUNY New Paltz) briefly became a member of the national organization of Sigma Tau Gamma.
 In 1962, the New Paltz chapter of Delphic became an incorporated membership entity in the State of New York.
-In 1987, the New Paltz chapter was re-established as Delphic of Gamma Sigma Tau Fraternity, the first official multicultural fraternity formed on the east coast of the USA.
+In 1987, the New Paltz chapter was re-established as Delphic of Gamma Sigma Tau Fraternity, the first official multicultural fraternity formed on the East Coast of the USA.

-The Delphic Fraternity has gone through various formations since its founding in 1871, however recent findings can connect the creation of the fraternity to college literary societies elsewhere in New York.
+The Delphic Fraternity has gone through various formations since its founding in 1871, however, recent findings can connect the creation of the fraternity to college literary societies elsewhere in New York.

 Delphic Society, Rochester